 Like hip-hop across the pond, and most other cultures, it was birthed in France through political movement and was used as a tool to protest the treatment of poverty-stricken citizens in Parisian ghettos and the racial discrimination immigrants and their children faced.
 It really was (and still is) their one true voice.
 The scene there has rapidly developed into something incredibly diverse-sounding—political hip-hop is still at the core, but gangsta and jazz-infused rap has also risen to prominence.

-Rap evolved in France in a very similar way to what happened in the US but on a slight time delay, as it was the mid-90s where legends really started to get created.
-Some of this was thanks to the influence of Mathieu Kassovitz's film, La Haine—which is essentially a French Do The Right Thing—and its thumping hip-hop soundtrack that included pioneering groups such as Assassin and NTM.
-The French hip hop scene is still booming today, especially in Paris, which has a fierce underground scene and where most of the country's prominent rappers come from.
-As far as the culture and music has developed over the last thirty years, with so many great rappers coming out of the country, it feels as if France can be the place where the hip-hop boundaries can be diversified and furthered even more.
-This is The Best Of French Hip-Hop.
+Rap evolved in France in a very similar way to what happened in the States but on a slight time delay, as it was the mid-90s where legends really started to be created.
+Some of this was thanks to the influence of Mathieu Kassovitz's iconic film, La Haine (which is basically a French Do The Right Thing), and its thumping hip-hop soundtrack that included pioneering groups such as Assassin and NTM.
+The French hip hop scene is still booming today, especially in Paris, which has a fierce underground scene and where most of the country's prominent rappers reside.

 Here are 10 French rap acts that you really need to know know.